flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 - Choose "Rock Paper Scissors"

 - Do the same steps on your second Flipper.

+- On one of the flippers press Left arrow to join the game.

 - Once two players are joined:
   - Press "OK" to send "1".
 The other player should also press "OK" to send "1" back (at the same time!)